ethaeral/ChatGQT/_posts/_notes/2023-05-08-Large-Scale-ML.md

 The process of searching for the best possible values of the hyperparameters of some machine learning model

 ## Productionization
+Reduce room for human error
+Places for Error:
+- Data/Model Exploration
+  - Workspaces
+  - Data Access
+    - Access to compute cluster as well for joins and aggregation
+  - Model Access
+    - Access to training infrastructure
+  - Collaboration
+- Experiment Design and Impact Estimation
+  - A|B testing
+  - MAB
+  - Experiment Tracking
+- Synchronize everything on deployment
+  - Model
+  - Data
+  - Environment

+Click stream
+- Automated tests with headless browsers
+Data processing jobs
+- Unit tests
+Human Validation
+- Version control
+- Code Review
+Data Storage
+- Validate Schemas
+- Consistency among the partition
+- Data is preserved
+- Can be tested and verified through click stream test Data Orchestration
+- Unit tests
+- Version control for DAGs

+To make sure all versions of dependencies are the same across all environments is using a requirements.txt Data must be versioned
+S3, DVC
+Model parameter tracking, hyper parameters and performance Tools that do both data and model management
+- ML Flow, ML Metadata, SageMaker Studio

+Productionize for an experiment
+- Track experiment
+  - Who is the experiment affecting
+  - In what way they're being affected
+  - Where it's affecting them
+  - How long will it affect them
+To avoid experiment collisions

 ### Productionization